davidelofrese/dvc-dga-notebook/README.md

 Then, the single script has been divided in several Python modules, each of which contains the code to execute a stage of the pipeline.
 During this process, it has been tried to preserve as much of the original code as possible, but in some cases it has been necessary to correct some syntactical errors and update/adapt the code to make it work with the current version of the libraries used.
 Moreover, all the code that just print some strings on the standard output has been removed.

 It is also important to mention that some parts of the notebook (e.g., the RandomForestClassifier class) return results based on a pseudo-random number generator.
-Hence, in contrast with the original notebook, it has been chosen to fix a random seed in order to achieve a deterministic behaviour and output reproducible results.
+Hence, in contrast with the original notebook, it has been chosen to fix a random seed in order to achieve a deterministic behavior and output reproducible results.

 The modules extracted from the notebook are in the [`src` folder of this repository](/src) and they are organized in multiple sub-folders according to the main stage that they perform: `preparation`, `feature`, `models` and `evaluation`.
 Each of the modules take in input a set of arguments, that allow to specify the input files, and produces one or more outputs.
 Except from the evaluation module, all the other modules output `.pkl` files using the Python library `pickle`.

 ### ⚙️ Definition of the parameters

-Some of the functions defined in the Python modules have specific parameters and hyperparameters that can be changed to alter the experiment and the output results.
+Some of the functions defined in the Python modules have specific parameters and hyper-parameters that can be changed to alter the experiment and the output results.

 In order to track these parameters and to allow the comparison of multiple runs, it has been chosen to add the file `params.yaml`, a YAML file which contains the parameters for the modules organized in a hierarchy.
 The content of the YAML file is reported below.
 Notice the three top level keys `preparation`, `features` and `models` which corresponds to some of the previously mentioned stages.